Why being bored is good for your brain

 Attention fatigue is caused by over indulging and getting ‘too much’ of stuff.
 Distractions (like your phone), multitasking, loud noises, bustling urban environments, poor sleep, and many other features of modern life seem to promote attention fatigue.

-Your brain needs rest and down time to work properly, it won't perform well if it's overworked.
+Your brain needs rest and down time to work properly.
 Think of it like a workout - after a hard session at the gym, you need rest to allow your muscles to rebuild themselves stronger than before.
-Your brain need rest for the same reasons, even when you’re awake.
+Your brain need boredom for the same reasons.

 Whilst sleep is crucially important in revving up your brain horsepower, doses of boredom is also important for you brain health.
 It may feel like a waste of time but it plays a big part self-reflection, memory and creativity.
 This kind of idle thinking is also believed to lead to innovation by allowing new connections between existing ideas or concepts from different fields of knowledge.